 Grammar.
 Some departures from standard rules and forms of English are so commonplace, even fashionable, however unwarranted, that it is all too easy to fall prey to them in your own work.

-Consider how some writers tack an adverb or preposition onto verbs that require no supplement—telling us about structures that are “built out” when being “built” would suffice, or about how someone is “advocating for” an idea or reform when simply “advocating” it would do just fine.
-Writers who favor this mode of expression never “offer” anything: explanations, discounts and time are instead “offered up,” as if on an altar, as a sacrifice.
-Of course, idiomatic English does include ("include in"?) many verb phrases in which the accompanying preposition is essential.
-No student of informal expression can protest if somebody "picks stuff up" from the floor, or "comes over" to chat.
+Consider how some writers tack an adverb or preposition onto verbs that require no supplement—telling us about structures that are “built out” when being “built” would suffice, or how someone is “advocating for” an idea or reform when simply “advocating” it would do just fine.
+Writers who favor this mode of expression never “offer” anything: explanations, discounts, and time are instead “offered up,” as if on an altar, as a sacrifice.
+Of course, idiomatic English does include (“include in”?) many verb phrases in which the accompanying preposition is essential.
+No student of informal expression can protest if somebody “picks stuff up” from the floor, or “comes over” to chat.
 What offends the ear are slangily faddish, gratuitous concatenative concoctions that can only skew and scar our prose.

-Another solecism that invites my blue pencil: wedging the phrase “compared to” into words the very purpose of which is to express a comparison.
+Another solecism that invites blue-penciling is wedging the phrase “compared to” into words the very purpose of which is to express a comparison.
 We all understand the sentence “Joe is taller than Fred”; we are being told that if Fred is X inches tall, Joe must be X+Y inches tall.
 But some writers contend, instead, that “Joe is bigger compared to Fred.”
 (Or “bigger as compared to Fred.”)
 This illustration is, just barely, parody; but the error shows up in sentences only slightly more complicated.
 (Let’s not even talk about how “compare to” has been flailed into “compare versus.”
 At least not outside of these parentheses.)